Sidney Myer Performing Arts Awards

 The Sidney Myer Performing Arts Awards are announced and presented early each year for the preceding year.
 The Awards are decided on a national basis and each nomination is considered by a Judging Committee.
 While past achievement is recognised, consideration is also given to the potential of an individual or group to continue their contribution to Australian society through the performing arts into the future.
 Nominations for the Awards are generally open in September and October each year.

-A full list of past award winners can be found on the Sidney Myer Performing Arts Awards Wikipedia page while the gallery below contains some images from the most recent award ceremony (all images below by Jeff Darmanin).
+A full list of past award winners can be found on the Sidney Myer Performing Arts Awards Wikipedia page while the gallery below contains some images from the 2019 Award Ceremony held at Cranlana in Toorak, Melbourne on Wednesday 11 March 2020. (all images below by Fiona Hamilton).

-Nominations for the 2016 Sidney Myer Performing Arts Awards will open in September.
+The winners for the 2019 Sidney Myer Performing Arts Awards are: